This site contains affiliate ads (including Amazon Associates).

 aosagi & ashi

-YOSHIMARU_Kazumasa, a professor at the Tokyo Music School, and a member of the compilation committee for “Jinjo Shogakko Shoka” (Elementary School Songs for Common People), visited Azumino in Nagano Prefecture in the early Taisho era.
-He was deeply moved by the melting snow scenery around Hodaka Town and completed the poem for “Soushunfu.”
-He entrusted the composition to his colleague NAKADA_Akira (father of NAKADA_Yoshinao, known for songs like “Natsu no Omoide,” “Chiisai Aki Mitsuketa,” and “Yuki no Furu Machi wo”), giving birth to the song.
+The song originated in the early Taisho era (1912-1926) when YOSHIMARU Kazumasa, a respected professor at the Tokyo Music School and member of the “Jinjo Shogakko Shoka” (Elementary School Songs for Common People) compilation committee, visited Azumino in Nagano Prefecture.
+The melting snow scenery around Hodaka Town profoundly moved YOSHIMARU, inspiring him to compose the poem for “Soushunfu.”
+For the musical composition, he turned to his colleague NAKADA Akira, a renowned composer who was the father of NAKADA Yoshinao (known for beloved songs such as “Natsu no Omoide,” “Chiisai Aki Mitsuketa,” and “Yuki no Furu Machi wo”).

 daiou wasabi en